 As part of the Quaker tradition, JRCT is committed to the creation of a world that guarantees equal treatment for all people.

 JRCT is concerned that the rights of vulnerable and marginalised communities in the UK are being eroded, particularly Black and Minority Ethnic (BME) communities, migrants and refugees.
-We believe that equality and human rights play a vital role in reducing racism and discrimination for the most vulnerable and in turn benefit the whole of society.
-We need to grow public support and empathy for the rights of vulnerable racial and ethnic minorities, to hold governments to account and to strengthen the hand of those advocating with and for these communities.
+We believe that equality and human rights play a vital role in protecting the most vulnerable and in turn benefit the whole of society.
+We need to grow public support and empathy for the rights of vulnerable racial and religious minorities, to hold governments to account and to strengthen the hand of those advocating with and for these communities.

 1. Protection and promotion of equality and human rights and their enforcement in the UK